 During the 1850’s several reports were made regarding the behaviour of the miners with several fights occurring.
 It is also supposed that at this time the inn was also serving as a butchers shop, supplying both locals and miners alike.

-Another legend that is linked with the story of Jan Reynolds are the Aces Fields which lie opposite the Warren House Inn.
+Another final near to the inn is linked with the story of Jan Reynolds are the Aces Fields which lie opposite the Warren House Inn.
 Another version of how these enclosures came into being is that two miners were playing cards at the Warren House Inn.
 After a while one of them bet the last of his money on a ‘dead certain’ hand and lost the lot.
 This annoyed him so much that he built the four ‘card enclosures’ as a reminder of the money he lost and the foolishness of gambling.

 In letterboxing circles you may occasionally hear mention of the ‘Eight Lions’ which refers to the eight concrete lions that support four benches in the beer garden of the Warren House.
 It is amazing from how far away they can be seen, hence they have been used in letterbox clues.

 So if ever you are passing the Warren House inn why not drop in, you won’t find Joe Warne there anymore but there’s still; “Many a man passing over the moor, Has been glad to get in the Warren Inn door!“

 Greeves, T. A. & Stanbrook, E. 2001 The Warren House Inn, Quay Publications, Brixham.